GeorgesML/Brain-tumor-detector/README.md

-# messi-or-ronaldo
+# Brain-tumor-detector
-Flask app that figures out if the pic is Messi or Ronaldo
+Model that figures out if you have a brain tumor or not